bbc/tams/docs/appnotes/0018-managing-multiple-object-instances.md

 With this increased flexibility comes the potential for new attack vectors for malicious actors.

 Consider a Flow A with its Media Objects.
-A malicious actor has read access to Flow A, but not read access.
+A malicious actor has read access to Flow A, but not write access.
 The actor creates a new Flow, Flow B, and re-uses Media Objects from Flow A in Flow B.
 The write permissions they have on Flow B allows them to add new instances to the Objects.
 The malicious actor creates new malicious instances and adds them to the Objects.